-Tigo TS4-A-F/2F MLPE and RSS transmitter components enable a UL-certified and NECcompliant PV rapid shutdown system (PVRSS) for new and existing PV systems.
-Upon shutdown, the components, applicable for residential through large commercial systems, reduce voltage to 0.6 V per TS4 resulting in a string voltage of less than 30 V.
+Tigo TS4-A-F/2F MLPE and RSS transmitter components enable a UL-certified and NEC-compliant PV rapid shutdown system (PVRSS) for new and existing PV systems.
+Upon shutdown, the components, applicable for residential through large commercial systems, reduce voltage to 0.6 V per TS4 resulting in a string safety voltage of less than 30 V.

-- A TS4-A-F can control power production from one module while a TS4-A-2F controls two modules.
+- A TS4-A-F connects to one module while a TS4-A-2F connects to two modules.
 They are otherwise identical in function and may be used interchangeably in a string. - The TS4-A-F/2Fs rely on a continuous power-line communication (PLC) keep-alive signal from an RSS transmitter to enable module output.
 Upon signal loss, module and string voltages drop to safe levels.